coderatomy/gift256/README.md

-- 👋 Hi, I’m Gift Namulika a self-taught tech enthusiast
+- 👋 Hi there, Welcome.
+Follow me first, and I tell you my name
 - 👀 I’m interested in making things work and look nicer.
 Basically in the frontend
 - 🌱 I’m currently learning alot of stuff to help me pursue this tech journey
 - 📫 Reach me at giftnamulika@gmail.com